Kilimanjaro Kit List

 When climbing Kilimanjaro, having the right kit is absolutely essential.
 Below we have compiled a comprehensive kit list.
 We hope you find it useful.
 Please get in touch with any questions you may have.

 When travelling with Wild Edge, communal equipment (tents, sleeping mats, food, group first aid kit, utensils, etc.) is provided.
 You are responsible for bringing the personal gear and equipment as listed below.
 Please be very careful not to over pack.
 Be selective in what you bring.
 The list below contains everything you need.
-Before departing from the hotel to begin the trek we will complete a final kit check.
-To ensure their welfare, our porters are limited to carrying no more than 15 kilograms of your personal belongings.
-Any excess belongings and fresh clothes for after the trek can be safely stored at the hotel.
+Before departing from the lodge to begin the trek we will complete a final kit check.
+To ensure their welfare, our porters are limited to carrying no more than 12 kilograms of your personal belongings.
+Any excess belongings and fresh clothes for after the trek can be safely stored at the lodge.

 1 x Waterproof jacket, breathable with hood.

-1 x Soft jacket, fleece or soft-shell.
+1 x light fleece or gilet.

-1 x Short sleeve shirt, moisture-wicking fabric.
+2 x Short sleeve t-shirt, moisture-wicking fabric.

 1 x Waterproof trousers, breathable.